Starting Full Time School

 Please follow this link to our Trust admission arrangements

 The oversubscription criteria is applied when the number of applications exceed the admission number for the school.

 Children who have a statement of special educational needs or Education, Health and Care Plan which names the school are required to be admitted.
-For community and voluntary controlled schools in Barnsley, priority will be given in the following order:
+For our School, priority will be given in the following order:

 Our school admits pupils into nursery the term after they become three depending on availability, but you can apply for a place as soon as they turn two years old.